-- (i) overall scope of the external audit and the assistance given by the Company's officers to the auditors.
-It met with the Company's external auditor to discuss the results of their respective examinations; - (ii) the audit plan of the Company's independent auditor for the statutory audit; - (iii) the statement of financial position of the Company and the consolidated financial statements of the Group for the financial year ended 30 June 2022 as well as the independent auditor's report thereon; - (iv) met with the external auditor, other committees and management in separate executive sessions to discuss any matters that these groups believe should be discussed privately with the Audit Committee; - (v) reviewed legal and regulatory matters that may have a material impact on the financial statements, related compliance policies and programmes and any reports received from regulators; - (vi) reviewed the cost effectiveness and the independence and objectivity of the external auditor; - (vii) reviewed the nature and extent of non-audit services provided by the external auditor; - (viii) recommended to the Board of Directors the external auditor to be nominated, approved the compensation of the external auditor and reviewed the scope and results of the audit; - (ix) reported actions and minutes of the Audit Committee to the Board of Directors with such recommendations as the Audit Committee considered appropriate; and - (x) interested person transactions (as defined in Chapter 9 of the Listing Manual of the Singapore Exchange).
+- (i) the audit plan and results of the internal auditor's examination and evaluation of the Group's system of internal accounting controls; - (ii) the audit plan of the Company's independent auditors for the statutory audit; - (iii) overall scope of the external audit and the assistance given by the Company's officers to the auditors.
+It met with the Company's external auditors to discuss the results of their respective examinations; - (iv) the statement of financial position of the Company and the consolidated financial statements of the Group for the financial year ended 30 June 2023 as well as the independent auditor's report thereon; - (v) met with the external auditors, other committees and management in separate executive sessions to discuss any matters that these groups believe should be discussed privately with the Audit Committee; - (vi) quarterly, half-yearly and annual announcements on the results of the Group and financial position of the Company and the Group; - (vii) reviewed legal and regulatory matters that may have a material impact on the financial statements, related compliance policies and programmes and any reports received from regulators; - (viii) reviewed the cost effectiveness and the independence and objectivity of the external auditors; - (ix) reviewed the nature and extent of non-audit services provided by the external auditors; - (x) recommended to the Board of Directors the external auditors to be nominated, approved the compensation of the external auditors and reviewed the scope and results of the audit; - (xi) reported actions and minutes of the Audit Committee to the Board of Directors with such recommendations as the Audit Committee considered appropriate; and - (xii) interested person transactions (as defined in Chapter 9 of the SGX Listing Manual).

 The Audit Committee has full access to management and is given the resources required for it to discharge its functions.
-It has full authority and the discretion to invite any director or executive officer to attend its meetings.
-The Audit Committee also recommends the appointment of the external auditor and reviews the level of audit and non-audit fees.
+It has full authority and the discretion to invite any director or executive officer, and the internal and external auditors, to attend its meetings.